Lettie E. Barbour

 From the January 8, 2001 issue of The Country Chronicle

 There will be no calling hours.
-Graveside Committal Services will be held in the spring in the Haines Falls Cemetery in Haines Falls, NY.
-The family requests that in lieu of flowers, memorial contributions be made to: The Canaan F.A.S.T.
-Squad, Canaan, NH 03741 or to: The Visiting Nurse Alliance of VT & NH (VNA/VNH), 20 S. Main St., White River Jct., VT 05001.
+A memorial service was held Saturday, January 5 at 3 pm in the Church of the Open Bible in Ascutney, VT.
+Memorial contributes in memory of Mr. Pusey may be made to: The Church of the Open Bible, Ascutney, VT 05030 or to: The Visiting Nurse Alliance of VT & NH (VNA/VNH), 20 Main St., White River Jct., VT 05001.

 The Ricker Funeral Home of Lebanon is in charge of arrangements.